How Much to Replace a Window Sill?

 - Drumming sounds from raindrops may become irritating

-Plastic Window Sills
+PVC Window Sills

-Plastic window sills are great because they can come in various styles and colours.
+Plastic PVC window sills are great because they can come in various styles and colours.
 During the production process, PVC window sills can achieve a marble, natural stone, or wooden appearance, so you can easily find a window sill that suits the appearance of your home.

 Pros